 Students registered in a Bachelor’s program in another department may pursue the minor in speech sciences.
 Note that for students pursuing a Bachelor’s degree outside of the Faculty of Arts should check with their home faculty about how to register a minor in Arts.

-Students must take at least 39 credits in linguistics and related areas, subject to the following:
+Students must take at least 33 credits in Linguistics and related areas, subject to the following requirements:

 - LING 100 or 101;